Mu-L/restlet-framework-java/readme.md

 It is available in a Java edition compatible with Java SE/EE, Google App Engine, OSGi and Android environments, as well as in a separate GWT edition.

-It is available under the terms of either the Apache Software License 2.0.

 http://restlet.talend.com